ITU-DevOps-Team/ITU-DevOps/report/docs/content/systems-perspective.md

 We chose Docker Swarm as the cluster orchestration technology because

 - As Swarm is a Docker product, it uses the standard Docker API and networking.
-Since we were already virtualizing our runtime environment using Docker and Docker Compose, the transition to Swarm was relatively painless.
+Since we were already virtualizing our production environment using Docker and Docker Compose, the transition to Swarm was relatively painless.
 - It has a lightweight installing and is simple to deploy as Swarm mode is already included in the Docker engine.
 - *Maybe more*